Edward Wood, 1st Earl of Halifax: Ambassador to the United States

 Halifax was initially a cautious and elusive public figure, not an effective public diplomat like his predecessor.
 His relations with Roosevelt were satisfactory, but Halifax kept a low profile.
 Churchill's close engagement with the United States and his investment in personal communication with the President meant a more constrained role for the British Ambassador.
-Communications technology meant that Churchill could communicate directly with Roosevelt and was a regular visitor to Washington.
+Communications technology meant that Churchill could communicate directly with Roosevelt from London; the Prime Minister was also a regular visitor to Washington, enabled by more advanced transportation technology (including both faster ships and aeroplanes).
 Halifax's cousin Angus McDonnell helped him find his feet, and he soon led a very effective propaganda effort.
 Even an incident that autumn where he was pelted with rotten eggs and tomatoes by isolationists helped his reputation in the long run.
 He maintained good relations with Roosevelt and Harry Hopkins, and toured the country, meeting many more ordinary Americans than his predecessor had done.
 He became especially popular after Pearl Harbor.

 Relations also increasingly turned on military issues channelled through the Joint Chiefs of Staff secretariat in Washington.
 Halifax wearied of Washington, especially after the death in action of his middle son Peter in November 1942, and the serious wounding of his younger son Richard in January 1943.
 In March 1943 he vainly asked Anthony Eden to be relieved of his post, but had to stay.

-In May 1944 he was created Earl of Halifax, the fourth creation of the title.
+In May 1944, Wood was created Earl of Halifax, the fourth creation of the title.
 Halifax took part in a plethora of international conferences over the UN and the Soviet Union.
 With Labour in power under Clement Attlee from July 1945, Halifax agreed to Foreign Secretary Ernest Bevin's request to stay on until May 1946.
 In February 1946, he was present at Churchill's "Iron Curtain" speech at Fulton, Missouri, of which he did not entirely approve.
 He believed that Churchill's view of the Soviet threat was exaggerated and urged him to be more conciliatory.
 He also helped John Maynard Keynes negotiate the Anglo-American loan, which was finalised in July 1946.

 The final year of his Ambassadorship also witnessed the transition to President Harry S. Truman.
 Those years contained fraught moments and challenges for the relationship, as American power eclipsed that of Britain, and Britain's interests and rights were ignored on occasion, in particular, the cessation of nuclear co-operation after construction of the atom bomb.
 However, the partnership in World War II was immensely successful and as close as any other such partnership.
 It was a demanding post by any standards, but Halifax could reasonably claim to have played his part, and he enjoyed a notably longer term than his less successful successor Archibald Clark Kerr, 1st Baron Inverchapel.